By Steve Holland, Soyoung Kim and Jack Kim

 SINGAPORE (Reuters) - U.S. President Donald Trump made a stunning concession to North Korean leader Kim Jong Un on Tuesday about halting military exercises, pulling a surprise at a summit that baffled allies, military officials and lawmakers from his own Republican Party.

 At a news conference after the historic meeting with Kim in Singapore, Trump announced he would halt what he called "very provocative" and expensive regular military exercises that the United States stages with South Korea.

 That was sure to rattle close allies South Korea and Japan.
 North Korea has long sought an end to the war games.

-The two leaders promised in a joint statement after their meeting to work toward the "denuclearisation" of the Korean Peninsula, and the United States promised its Cold War foe security guarantees.
+Trump and Kim promised in a joint statement to work towards the "denuclearisation" of the Korean Peninsula, and the United States promised its Cold War foe security guarantees.
 But they offered few specifics.

-Critics at home said the U.S. president had given away too much at a meeting that gave international standing to Kim.
-The North Korean leader is deeply isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programmes.
+Critics in the United States said Trump had given away too much at a meeting that provided international standing to Kim.
+The North Korean leader had been isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programs.